 Amidst all these sumptuous objets d’art, two are known that Elder went so far as to stamp with his own name.
 The first is a brass vessel with an interesting handle, from 1900 or 1901.
 We can be confident of this date because Elder and Shepard didn’t begin using the tomoyé design until 1900, and in 1902, Elder stopped calling himself “D. P. Elder” and began using “Paul Elder.”

 We don’t know who designed and made the vessel.
 A reasonable hypothesis is that it’s one of three metalworkers featured in Elder’s 1904 catalog or his 1905 “Catalogue of an Arts and Crafts Bookshop.”
 Those craftsmen are Frank Burgess, Douglas Van Denburg, and Victor Toothaker.
 The jug itself does not appear in any Elder catalog.

 The second example of an Elder rebranding is the Elder candlestick, featured in both the 1904 and 1905 catalogs.
-At the turn of the century, of course, candlesticks were a requirement in every home—even by 1925, only 50% of all American homes had electricity, although in the San Francisco Bay Area the number almost certainly higher—so in theory, the candlestick should have sold reasonably well.
-On the other hand, maybe it didn’t, as very few examples have survived.
+At the turn of the century, of course, candlesticks were a requirement in every home: even by 1925, only 50% of all American homes had electricity, although in the San Francisco Bay Area the number was almost certainly higher.
+In theory, the candlestick should have sold reasonably well, although I only know of a few examples: two of my correspondents each own a pair (one pictured below), as do the Fine Arts Museums of San Francisco.
 Unfortunately, no store records are known to have survived in the 1906 earthquake and fire, so we’ll probably never know.

 - 1The Outlook, no. 78, 17 Sep 1904, p167